- APPLICATION (WEB FORM- NEW!)

 What do I need to do to maintain my septic system?

 To maintain your septic system, you should conserve water, don’t flush chemicals or grease down the drain, maintain the ground cover over the drain field, and have the tank checked every 5 years.
-Our septic system page offers more information on septic system maintenance.
+North Carolina Cooperative Extension has published information about how to maintain a septic system.

 What permits are needed in order to build a house?